nhoening/StoSim/doc/tut/sub.rst

     :align: center
     :scale: 75

-Again, the example is here to show you functionality rather than to convey scientific value :) However, we can see that cooperation goes down among learners, no matter if they started in a cooperative or non-cooperative environment, or if learners were in the majority or not - and they are not able to extract higher profits overall.
-This holds in both Prisoners Dilemma settings, though the profits are a bit higher in cooperative environments.
+.. note:: Again, the example is here to show you functionality rather than to convey
+        scientific value :) However, we can see in experiment 1 that - using our simple learning behaviour - cooperation decreases heavily among learners, no matter if they started in a cooperative or non-cooperative environment, or if learners were in the majority or not - and they are not able to extract higher profits overall.
+        This is different when the dilemma is not really a Prisoners Dilemma, but reward and temptation are the same.
+Cooperation started arounf 0.5 and basically stays the same.
+However, there is an interesting bump at the beginning of the simulation ...